If you are applying to SUNY Plattsburgh, the application fee is $50.

 Do I have to submit test scores to SUNY Plattsburgh?

-No, SUNY Plattsburgh is test optional, so it's up to you if you want to submit test scores or not.
-If your scores are higher than the school's average, you probably want to include them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+❌ No, SUNY Plattsburgh is test optional, so it's up to you if you want to submit test scores or not.
+If you have higher than average scores, you probably want to include them.
+If you scored lower than a school's average, you it might make sense to leave them out of your application.

 First-Year Applications are Due